TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 *   To record your travel preferences, make reservations or acquire travel insurance on your behalf or communicate with you about your travel plans;
 *   To issue invoices, administer accounts, collect and process payments;
 *   To provide tips or guidance on how to use our Site, inform you of new features on our Site or provide other information that may be of interest to users;
-*   To personalize the service we provide to you, tailor your experience at our Site to your interests and make more appropriate travel recommendations;
+*   To personalize the service or communication we provide to you, tailor your experience at our Site or other sites to your interests and make more appropriate travel recommendations;
-*   To send you e-mails, e-newsletters, personalized offers via direct messaging or other communications about our services, if you have subscribed to receive this information or you have not advised us that you do not wish to receive such communications;
+*   To send you commercial communications, if you have not opted-out of receiving these communications;
 *   To manage our Site, diagnose technical problems, improve content and allocate the resources of our systems so that your experience with our Site is as efficient as possible;
 *   To process and track your transactions and to send you information about our and our affiliates’ and business partners’ products and services and other information and materials that may be of interest to you;
 *   To develop, enhance, market, sell or provide Orbitz’ Products or Services, or those of companies with which we have a commercial relationship, but only if you have granted us permission to do so or we are otherwise able to do so under applicable law;